 The cells of living things are made up of many different sorts of a molecule.
 Two important classes of molecules are nucleic acids and proteins.
 Parts of these very large molecules are involved in hydrogen bonds with other parts of the same molecules.
 This is very important in establishing their structure and properties.
 The double heliac structure of DNA, for example, is due largely to hydrogen bonding between the base pairs.
 Two strands of complementary bases are bonded together through the hydrogen bond.
 This enables replication.

-Hydrogen bonds form between a backbone oxygen and an amide hydrogens to form more frequently either the a-helix or the b-sheet secondary structure of proteins.
+Hydrogen bonds form between backbone oxygen and amide hydrogen to form more frequently either the a-helix or the b-sheet secondary structure of proteins.

 Boiling points (b.p.): more energy is needed to break the hydrogen bonds between molecules, so the b.p. are higher than in an alkane of similar M.W.

 |4||CH3(CH2)2CH3||– 0.5||CH3(CH2)3OH||≈ 116|